swarmstack/swarmstack/README.md

 _Hint_: If installing behind a web proxy, see [documentation/Working with swarmstack behind a web proxy.md](https://github.com/swarmstack/swarmstack/blob/master/documentation/Working%20with%20swarmstack%20behind%20a%20web%20proxy.md)

 ## INSTALLING SWARMSTACK TO AN EXISTING ETCD / PORTWORX / DOCKER SWARM CLUSTER:
+Download the git archive below onto a Docker manager node and deploy Docker stack using the docker-compose.yml file:

     # git clone https://github.com/swarmstack/swarmstack.git